Ryzee119/hawk/README.md

 * USB DFU.
 Connect xbox controller to your PCB, then hold the Hawk button down while inserting it into the controller to enter DFU mode.
 Program with [STM32Cubeprogrammer](https://www.st.com/en/development-tools/stm32cubeprog.html)
 * ST-Link interface (5 pin header available on PCB)

+### FAQ
+* What is the pinout of the headphone jack?
+ * Hawk's headphone jack is wired as per [CTIA standard TRRS](https://upload.wikimedia.org/wikipedia/commons/e/ee/3.5mm_TRRS_phone_connector_with_CTIA_standard.png).
+There is another less common standard called OMTP.
+This will not work but adapters are available.
+* It doesn't fit in my controller slot.
+ * PCB should be manufactured with 1.2mm thickness.
+Most fabrication houses default to 1.6mm so be careful!
+* Microphone is really quiet.
+ * You can increase the microphone gain above default.
+Hold the Hawk button down for more than 2 seconds to enter gain adjustment mode.
+The LED will blink 4 times per second to show it is in the right mode then press the button to increase the gain.
+Hold for 1 second to exit.
+If this is still too quiet, you can modify the `MAX_MICROPHONE_GAIN` variable and recompile the code to bump it up even higher.
+* Speaker is really quiet
+ * Adjust the volume by pressing the button until the LED is at its maximum brightness.
+Unfortunately, it is already compiled to the maximum allowable by Hawk.
+If it is still too quiet, your headset's impedance may be too low.
+* Does this work on modern controller adapters (ogx360, wingman etc)?
+ * Not really, but kind of.
+To do this, you must connect a USB 1.1 compliant hub to the Xbox player port.
+Your controller then connects to port 1 of this hub and Hawk to port 2.

 ### Attribution
 * [Board outline](https://github.com/Zeigren/OXC)
 * [EEPROM emulation code](https://github.com/nimaltd/ee)